SAP/ui5-webcomponents-ngx/README.md

 ## Requirements and Setup

-* Angular 15 or higher.
-Other versions will not work, because of the standalone components API.
+* Angular 16 or higher.
+Other versions will not work because of the new Angular `required` inputs feature.

 ### Installation